 Eggs can be a valuable commodity on your homestead.
 There is nothing quite like getting a fresh egg from the chicken coop and making your breakfast with it the same day.
 Now that’s fresh food!

 How do you love to use your eggs?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!

 If you are thinking about getting chicks this spring, I have prepared a free class called “Taking Care of Baby Chicks” that will walk you through taking care of chickens from chick to hen.
 I hope it helps you get the confidence to raise chickens on your own.